2019 Hyderabad gang rape and murder: Background

 Rape is the fourth most common crime against women in India.

 India has been characterised as one of the "countries with the lowest per capita rates of rape".
 Many rapes go unreported in various countries including India.
 The willingness to report rape has increased in recent years, after several incidents of rape received widespread media attention and triggered public protest.
 Most notably, the 2012 Delhi gang rape and murder led the Government of India to reform its penal code for crimes of rape and sexual assault.

 Victim

-The victim Disha (changed name to protect the identity) had pursued a degree in a veterinary college in Rajendranagar mandal.
+The victim had pursued a degree in a veterinary college in Rajendranagar mandal.
 She was a resident of Shamshabad and was working as a veterinary assistant surgeon at the state-run hospital at Kollur village.
+As Indian laws do not permit the use of victim's real name in such cases; pseudonyms were being used by various media houses and police officials including "Disha" and "Hyderabad Nirbhaya" which was in reference to the 2012 Delhi Gang rape and murder case.